If you're unsure about what help you're entitled to, drop in and speak to us

 If you have tried everything else and it is clear that you have insufficient money, you can apply to the University’s Day to Day Fund.
 Awards are discretionary and will depend on your circumstances.
 Day to Day Fund awards do not have to be repaid.

-Full-time, part-time and placement students at MMU can apply to the Day to Day Fund.
-You must be a home (UK) student or an EU migrant worker, or the child or spouse of an EU migrant worker.
-International and other EU students will not be eligible.
-Before applying to the fund, you need to apply for any other funding which is available to you, such as a Maintenance Loan.
+You must be a home (UK) student or an EU student.
+Before applying to the fund, you will usually need to apply for any other funding which is available to you, such as a Maintenance Loan.
+If your funding is delayed, you can still apply.

 Day to Day Fund awards can help with a wide variety of needs including childcare and travel costs, unforeseen expenditure and priority debts.
 The Day to Day Fund cannot pay for tuition fees.
 Students who have insufficient money to maintain themselves because they have to pay fees can apply for help with general living costs.